top of page

 RESIDENTIAL MORTGAGES

-Residential mortgages are loans provided by banks, credit unions, or licensed mortgage brokers to help individuals or families purchase or refinance a home.
-These loans are secured against the property and are a key component of homeownership.
+Residential mortgages are loans provided by banks, credit unions, and other lenders to help individuals and families purchase or refinance a home.
+These loans are secured against the property and play an important role in homeownership and long-term financial planning.

-• Access to multiple lenders and mortgage products, not just one bank
+✔ Access to a wide network of lenders and mortgage products—not just one bank

-• Personalized guidance based on your financial goals and credit profile
+✔ Personalized guidance tailored to your financial goals and credit profile

-• Simplified application process with expert support every step of the way
+✔ A simplified application process with professional support every step of the way

 🔁 Variable-Rate Mortgages

-• Variable-rate mortgages, also known as adjustable-rate mortgages, are tied to a lender’s prime lending rate.
-As interest rates fluctuate—often in response to Bank of Canada decisions—your mortgage rate (and possibly your payment amount) will also change.
+Variable-rate mortgages are tied to a lender’s prime lending rate.
+As interest rates fluctuate—often in response to Bank of Canada decisions—your mortgage rate may change over time.

-• Some lenders offer variable-rate mortgages with fixed payments, where the payment stays the same, but the amount applied to interest vs principal fluctuates.
+⚖️ Some variable-rate mortgages offer fixed payments, where the payment remains the same but the portion applied to interest versus principal may fluctuate

 🔒 Fixed-Rate Mortgages

-A fixed-rate mortgage is a loan where the interest rate remains unchanged for the full term of the mortgage—typically ranging from 1 to 5 years, though some lenders offer up to 10 years.
+A fixed-rate mortgage provides an interest rate that remains unchanged for the duration of the mortgage term—typically ranging from 1 to 5 years.

 Mortgage Purchase